ZebraMilk/binary-search-tree/README.md

 depth = length of the path traversed to arrive at a node

 height
-  of a node = length from the node to the deepest leaf node of a tree = length from the root node to the deepest leaf node
+per specs, largest number of edges from the node to a leaf node of a node = length from the node to the deepest leaf node of a tree = length from the root node to the deepest leaf node